Clifton Fadiman

-Clifton Paul "Kip" Fadiman (May 15, 1904 – June 20, 1999) was an American intellectual, author, editor, radio and television personality.
-He began his work with the radio, and switched to television later in his career.
+Clifton Paul "Kip" Fadiman (May 15, 1904 – June 20, 1999) was an American intellectual, author, editor, and radio and television personality.
+He began his work in radio, and switched to television later in his career.

 Background

-Born in Brooklyn, New York, Fadiman was a nephew of the emigree Ukrainian psychologist Boris Sidis and a first cousin of the child prodigy William James Sidis.
+Born in Brooklyn, New York, Fadiman was a nephew of the émigré Ukrainian psychologist Boris Sidis and a first cousin of the child prodigy William James Sidis.
 Fadiman grew up in Brooklyn.
 His mother worked as a nurse; his father, Isadore, immigrated from Russian empire in 1892 and worked as a druggist.

-He attended Columbia College at Columbia University.
-One of his teachers was lifelong friend Mark Van Doren; his undergraduate contemporaries included Jacques Barzun, Mortimer Adler, Lionel Trilling, Herbert Solow, Arthur F. Burns, Frank S. Hogan, Louis Zukofsky and Whittaker Chambers.
-Though he entered with the Class of 1924, his graduation was delayed until 1925 because of financial constraints.
+Fadiman attended Columbia College at Columbia University.
+One of his teachers was lifelong friend Mark Van Doren; his undergraduate contemporaries included Jacques Barzun, Mortimer Adler, Lionel Trilling, Herbert Solow, Arthur F. Burns, Frank S. Hogan, Louis Zukofsky, and Whittaker Chambers.
+Although he entered with the Class of 1924, his graduation was delayed until 1925 because of financial constraints.
 Chambers clearly includes Fadiman in a group of ernste Menschen ["serious people"], whose ability to attend Columbia he attributes to "a struggle with a warping poverty impossible for those who have not glimpsed it to imagine it."
 He graduated Phi Beta Kappa.
 Fadiman had ambitions to become a scholar, but at graduation, the chairman of the English Department told him, "We have room for only one Jew, and we have chosen Mr. Trilling."